OpenHD/u-boot/tools/binman/entries.rst

 base class for entry types which need to process data from elsewhere in the image, not necessarily child entries.

-The entries can generally be anywhere in the same image, even if they are in a different section from this entry.

-.. _etype_cros_ec_rw:

 Entry: cros-ec-rw: A blob entry which contains a Chromium OS read-write EC image
 --------------------------------------------------------------------------------